-Today’s neuroscientist and psychologist are studying what happens inside our brains when we think about money.
-Researchers in the emerging field of neuro-economics are finding that our thoughts on money create a great deal of brain activity that may powerfully influence our thoughts and actions.
+Today’s neuroscientists and psychologists are studying what happens inside our brains when we think about money.
+Researchers in the emerging field of neuroeconomics is finding that our thoughts on money create a great deal of brain activity that may powerfully influence our thoughts and actions.
 So, what message does the thought of money send to our brains?

-Money impacts our personalities, relationships, how we think and feel.
-Thoughts about money can have negative consequences to the individual but it can also produce positive results.
-For example, ruminating thoughts about money can reduce empathy, cause stress, economic segregation and negative competitive reactions.
+Money impacts our personalities, relationships, and how we think and feel.
+Thoughts about money can have negative consequences for the individual but they can also produce positive results.
+For example, ruminating thoughts about money can reduce empathy, cause stress, economic segregation, and negative competitive reactions.
 It can create fear that one will lose financial security causing negative brain activity.
 Research shows that people “hate losing money more than they love making it”.
-The lust and greed of money can also result in some compromising their ethic and moral values and even creates aggression.
+The lust and greed for money can also result in some compromising their ethics and moral values and even may create aggression.

 No Individual should assume that any information presented or made available on or through this website should be construed as personalized financial planning or investment advice.
 Personalized financial planning and investment advice can only be rendered after engagement of the firm for services, execution of the required documentation, and receipt of required disclosures.
 Please contact the firm for further information.

 “Ranking and/or recognition by unaffiliated ratings services and/or publications should not be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if the firm is engaged, or continues to be engaged, to provide investment advisory services, nor should it be construed as a current or past endorsement of the firm by any of its clients.
 Rankings published by magazines, and others, generally base their selections exclusively on information voluntarily submitted, prepared and submitted by the recognized adviser.”